DavideStenner/kaggle_enefit_energy/readme.md

 Run
 - enefit/preprocess.py to create traning dataset
-- enefit/train.py to train a lgbm with classification setup
+- enefit/train.py to train a lgbm with regression setup